 1. Know What You’re Getting Into

 Before you dive in, take the time to educate yourself about REI.
 With the growing popularity of do-it-yourself fix-and-flip and home-renovation TV shows, people are throwing their hats into the REI game in record numbers to make—what they think will be—a quick buck.
-However, REI is a highly nuanced field, and you’ll need to educate yourself in everything from financing to tax implications to how to set up a business and more.
+However, REI is a highly nuanced field, and you’ll need to educate yourself in everything from financing and tax implications to how to set up a business and more.
 The more time you spend talking to seasoned investors and real estate agents in your area, the more realistic your expectations will be.

 2. Focus, Focus, Focus

-To succeed at REI, you need to take a targeted approach.
+To succeed at REI, you need to take a targeted approach and strategize.
 Choose a niche and focus on the opportunities that meet your target criteria.
 For example, if you want to specialize in fix-and-flip properties in a specific neighborhood and price range, work with your team to find houses that meet your criteria.
 If a property comes up in your searches that is just left of center, let it go and stay focused.
 By sticking to your REI strategy, you’ll do better in the long run.

 3. Put Together a Team You Can Trust